Two rigidity results for stable minimal hypersurfaces: Introduction

-In this paper we consider smooth, complete, connected, orientable, isometrically immersed hypersurfaces $M^n\hookrightarrow (X^{n+1},h)$, $n\geq 2$, where $(X^{n+1},h)$ is a (complete) Riemannian manifold of dimension $n+1$ endowed with metric $h$.
-We denote with $g$ the induced metric on $M$ and with $H$ the mean curvature of $M$; $M$ is {\em minimal} if $H\equiv 0$ on $M$.
+In this paper we provide a completely different proof of Chodosh and Li result, based on a conformal deformation of the metric, a comparison result and integral estimates, and we also prove another rigidity result when the ambient space is a complete Riemannian manifold with non-negative sectional curvature and either uniformly positive bi-Ricci curvature or uniformly positive Ricci curvature.
+To be precise, and to fix the notation, we consider smooth, complete, connected, orientable, isometrically immersed hypersurfaces $M^n\hookrightarrow (X^{n+1},h)$, $n\geq 2$, where $(X^{n+1},h)$ is a (complete) Riemannian manifold of dimension $n+1$ endowed with metric $h$.
+We denote with $g$ the induced metric on $M$ and with $H$ the mean curvature of $M$; we have that $M$ is {\em minimal} if $H\equiv 0$ on $M$.
 In this latter case we say that $M$ is {\em stable} if

 where $A=A_M$ is the second fundamental form of $M^n$, $\nu$ is a unit normal vector to $M$ in $X$ and $dV_g$ is the volume form of $g$ .
-It is well known that minimal hypersurfaces arise as critical points of the area functional and stability is related to the non-negativity of the second variation or, equivalently, the non-negativity of the Jacobi operator

-Our goal is to prove two results concerning the rigidity of a stable minimal hypersurface $M^n\hookrightarrow (X^{n+1},h)$ when $(X^{n+1},h)$ is either the flat space $\RR^{n+1}$ or a closed (compact without boundary) Riemannian manifold with non-negative sectional curvature and positive Ricci curvature.
-The study of minimal (in particular stable or in general with finite index) hypersurfaces immersed into a Riemannian manifolds is a very active field and has attracted a lot of interest in the last decades.